ibm-cloud-docs/openshift/openshift_service_settings.md

 ## Global settings
 {: #global-settings}

-Because Red Hat OpenShift on IBM Cloud is a managed service, many global settings are set up for you.
-If you edit these settings, the changes are overwritten.
+Because Red Hat OpenShift on IBM Cloud is a managed service, many OpenShift Container Platform global settings are set up for you.
+You can configure some of these global settings, but other global settings you can only review, and any changes are overwritten.
 For more information, see [Comparison between clusters that run in {{site.data.keyword.cloud_notm}} and standard OCP](/docs/openshift?topic=openshift-cs_ov#ocp_vs_roks).
 You can also review the control plane components in the [Red Hat OpenShift on IBM Cloud Toolkit](https://github.com/openshift/ibm-roks-toolkit){: external} project on GitHub.
 {: shortdesc}

 **Configurable global settings**: